ids-s1-20/project-the_mousebreakers/proposal/proposal.md

     ##   `n_distinct(mission_title)`
     ##                         <int>
     ## 1                         362

+The total number of missions covered in this data set is 362.

 ``` r
 # mean of total number of missions for male vs female astronauts